-Martin Isherwood - Head of Discipline
+Martin Isherwood - Head of Music

-Arthur Bernstein - Senior Lecturer
+Tim Pike - Senior Lecturer in Music

-Helen Davies - Administrator/Visiting Lecturer
+Helen Davies - Lecturer in Music

-Mat Flynn - Lecturer
+Mat Flynn - Lecturer in Music

-Eddie Lundon - Lecturer
+Eddie Lundon - Lecturer in Music

 Eddie is a professional musician and founding member of legendary Liverpool rock group 'China Crisis', who have sold over seven million albums worldwide, each attaining gold and silver status.
 Eddie was influential in the success of the New Deal for Musicians course at LIPA before becoming a full-time lecturer at LIPA.

-Keith Mullin - Lecturer
+Keith Mullin - Lecturer in Music

 Keith Mullin is a professional musician and a member of pop group 'The Farm' who had a number one album, 3 top ten singles and five top twenty songs in the early 1990s.
 Keith established independent label Produce Records, successfully releasing and marketing The Farm's music until they signed with Sony in the UK and Asia and Warner in America.